trehn/termtrack/README.rst

 	  Shows a world map tracking SATELLITE.
 Valid values for SATELLITE are numbers from http://www.celestrak.com/NORAD/elements/master.asp (for
-	  your convenience, the aliases listed below are also allowed).
+	  your convenience, a number of aliases have been provided).

-	  Satellite aliases:
-	      hubble          Hubble Space Telescope
+	  Example satellite aliases (find more with --aliases): hubble          Hubble Space Telescope
 	      iss             International Space Station
 	      tiangong        Tiangong-1 (Chinese space station)